agnanachandran/agnanachandran.github.io/source/_posts/2013-12-20-how-to-do-x-in-octopress.markdown

 # For long results, pipe to 'less' if desired
 ```

-finds me the exact sass file(s) I need (and any duplicate declarations that need to be eliminated).
+finds me the exact SASS file(s) I need (and any duplicate declarations that need to be eliminated).

 A more detailed description can be found [here](http://octopress.org/docs/theme/).